Should You Quit Your Job While on Maternity Leave?

 What to Consider Before Resigning

-- Do I want to quit my job or extend my leave?
+- Do you wish to quit or extend your leave?

-- Am I financially prepared to quit my position?
+- Are you financially able to quit your position?

-- Would changes to my schedule (reduced hours, work from home, etc.) allow me to stay in this position?
+- Would changes to your schedule, such as reduced hours or working from home, allow you to stay in this position?

-- Do I want to eventually re-enter the workforce?
+- Do you want to eventually re-enter the workforce?

-- What are my three-month, six-month, one-year, and five-year plans?
+- What are your three-month, six-month, one-year, and five-year plans?

-- What will I do about benefits if I resign?
+- What will you do about benefits if you resign?

 The Ethics of Resigning During Maternity Leave

-Many people feel full disclosure is the only ethical option if you know you want to quit prior to your leave.
+Some people may feel full disclosure is the only ethical option, If you intend on quitting prior to maternity leave.
 Some posit that quitting at the end or immediately after maternity leave can cause companies to change their maternity leave policy.
-Others believe that not giving advance notice is fine since most companies aren't forthcoming prior to layoffs, furloughs, and other decisions that can be detrimental to employees.
+Others believe that not giving advance notice is fine, as most companies aren't forthcoming prior to layoffs, furloughs, and other decisions that can be detrimental to employees.

-Timing plays an important role here: if you are aware prior to your leave that you definitely will not return, informing your manager is the most considerate decision.
+Timing plays an important role.
+If you are aware prior to your leave that you will not be returning, informing your manager is the most considerate decision.
 Be aware, though, that decisions can shift while you are on leave.
-You may begin your leave certain that a stay-at-home life is right for you, and change your mind after week ten.
+You may begin your leave certain that a stay-at-home life is right for you only to change your mind a few weeks later.

 Legal and Financial Concerns

-Consider consulting an employment lawyer for help navigating through the laws within your state, as well as any employment contract that you may have signed and the company rules.
+Consider consulting an employment lawyer for help navigating through the laws within your state, as well as any employment contract you may have signed, and the company rules.

-Should you resign during maternity leave, prior to taking maternity leave, or return for a brief period and then resign?
-Your decision may be influenced by financial considerations; quitting prior to maternity leave may mean losing insurance or paid time off.
-You will want to balance your personal needs and financial considerations with your relationship with your boss.
+Determining the best time to resign requires some thought.
+You may chose to resign during maternity leave or prior to taking maternity leave, or return for a brief period and then resign.
+Your decision may be influenced by financial considerations, as quitting prior to maternity leave may mean losing insurance or paid time off.
+In addition to considering your personal needs and financial considerations, you will need to manage your relationship with your supervisor.